dpieroux/ProjectEuler/challenges/euler-3.md

 Reference: https://projecteuler.net/problem=3

+## Reformulation

+Find the largest prime factor of any positive number $n$.

 ## Algorithm

-**Generalisation:** Find the largest prime factor of any positive number `n`.

-Factorise `n` into its prime factors and return the largest prime factor.
+Simply factorise $n$ into its prime factors and return its largest prime factor.